-PRALIDOXIME (2-PAM) (Mark I Auto-injector, Item 2)
+PRALIDOXIME (2-PAM)

 PACKAGED: 600 mg auto-injector

 To be used following Atropine in organophosphate, or nerve agent poisoning.
 Both for treatment of civilian patients at the scene, as well as for protection of public safety personnel who walk into scene & become unexpectedly contaminated.